alekspopovic/Gatsby-website-and-blog/content/blog/Building-a-Task-Management-App-in-React/index.md

 We have a couple of interesting things happening here.
 We have two buttons which we will use to call the moveTask function and switch the task's status.

 We also have a form with input fields for task's title and description.
 There is also the urgencyLabels container which is a group of radio buttons for switching the task's status.
-Getting the checked radio button's value is a bit tricky in react, so we will handle the urgencty through state, but everything else we can submit as a form field.
+Getting the checked radio button's value is a bit tricky in react, so we will handle the urgency through state, but everything else we can submit as a form field.

 I have set up some helper classes - "collapsed", "collapsedTask" and "selected".
 I wanted to collapse tasks when they get saved and loaded from storage, so the screen doesn't get too cluttered.
 This is handled with the isCollapsed property that each new task will have, and everything else is done through CSS.
 If a task has isCollapsed = true, my CSS takes care of collapsing everything except for the title, urgency and control buttons.
 We also reveal a delete button which you can use to get rid of a task completely.